Processes & Details

 2016: Jean Chatzky, Jeff Rose, Pat Flynn, Patrice Washington, Tiffany Aliche

 FinCon isn’t about fancy speakers flying in and looking down on the community.
 We’re about speakers who are part of our community (or tangentially-related) and who can inspire or enlighten us.
 We also want keynote speakers who will attend the event and get to know the community.
 We intentionally de-emphasize the main stage production and status to keep the focus on the FinCon Community, instead of any “stars” on stage.
 We aren’t “king and queen makers.”

 We also aren’t a corporate event who is simply spending their annual marketing budget.
-We’re a for-profit event supporting four full-time salaries with low pass pricing.
+We’re a for-profit event supporting two full-time salaries with low pass pricing.
 Because of this, there is downward pressure on keynote speaker compensation.